What is Viniyoga?

 The American Viniyoga Institute™ uses the term Viniyoga to refer to an approach to yoga that adapts the various means and methods of practice to the unique condition, needs and interests of each individual – giving each practitioner the tools to individualize and actualize the process of self-discovery and personal transformation.

 The practices of yoga provide the means to bring out the best in each practitioner.
 This requires an understanding of a person’s present condition, personal potential, appropriate goals and the means available.
 Just as every person is different, these aspects will vary with each individual.

 Gary Kraftsow, MA, E-RYT 500, C-IAYT, evolved this approach to yoga from the teachings transmitted by T. Krishnamacharya and T.K.V.
 Desikachar of Madras, India.

 What distinguishes Viniyoga from other forms of yoga?

-The refined art and science of combination which allows teachers to create sequences of different orientation, length, and intensity to suit the intention and context of each practice.
+The refined art and science of sequencing which allows teachers to create practices of different orientation, length, and intensity to suit the intention and context of each practice and/or practitioner